eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - certificate transparency,
 - support and maintenance responsibilities of Wallet Providers,
 - the EUDI Wallet Trust Mark,
-- transactional data needed by Wallet Units in payments and other use cases,
+- transactional data needed by Wallet Units in payments and other use cases.
-- device-bound Attestations.
+- non-device-bound attestations.

 A detailed list of these topics and the progress of their development is available on [GitHub](https://github.com/orgs/eu-digital-identity-wallet/projects/36).